 This sheltered, picturesque cove in Puerto Escondido is close to the legendary Zicatela beach but offers a more relaxed scene better suited to beginners or intermediate surfers wanting to brush up on technique before joining the aficionados on the next beach across.
 There’s a small bar and several palapas on the sand between the two rocky headlands.

 School’s In: The Oasis Surf Academy is a professional, friendly outfit located at the top of the steps above the beach.
-Run by pro-surfers, the guides are bilingual and all equipment is provided.
-Check details and rates.
+The pro-surfers guides are bilingual and all equipment is provided.

 02 of 06